wangshifuzecy/solutions_to_linux_interface_book/ch14/readme.md

 - What's the reason of different time used in different file system?
 - What's the order of entreies returned by `readdir()` in different file system?

-see `test_random.c` for creating and removing files.
+see code in [test_random.c](./test_random.c) for creating and removing files.
 (I don't add any options for gcc except specifying the name.)
 Usage: `./test_random <number_of_files> <directory>`

-see `test.sh` for compare in different size and file system type. (you should modify the var `dirs` considering your mount points).
+[test.sh](./test.sh) for compare in different size and file system type. (you should modify the var `dirs` considering your mount points).
 ```
 Usage: ./test.sh [-d] [-n]
 options: